RatCheese1608/REFramework-for-MHR-Empress/COMPILING.md

 cmake --build ./build --config Release
 ```

-NOTE: Avoid using msys2's python I think using msys2's python interpretor affects the results (originally it kept producing lib instead of dll).
+NOTE: Avoid using msys2's python as it may affects the results (originally it kept producing lib instead of dll).

 Without adding `-DPYTHON_EXECUTABLE:FILEPATH`, cmake kept defaulting to use python3.exe from my Msys2 installation.